Bayesian Statistical Approaches

 How Much Protein is Optimal Post-Exercise

 One example is the question of how much protein is optimal post-resistance training workout.
-I had been teaching for years that the max was 20-30g and beyond that there wsa no advantage.
+I had been teaching for years that the max was 20-30g and beyond that there was no advantage.
 This was based on several feeding experiments with whey protein looking at muscle protein synthesis as the endpoint.
 However in December a provocative paper (Trommelen et al. 2023) came out showing that up to 100g could be absorbed and stored and that the true maximum may be higher.
 There are several important differences in this study including a more natural protein source (milk proteins mostly a combination of whey and casein, compared with casein alone) and much more rigorous endpoints by the use of stable isotopes.
 I am a cynical person by nature, but this paper made me change my opinion greatly.
-In other words by prior hypothesis (max protein uptake is 20-30g) was updated by new data (this new paper) and my new posterior opinion suggests the levels might be higher.
-Fundamentally this happens to me a lot when newer (or better) data updates our understanding of the world and we update the likliehood of something being true.
+In other words my prior hypothesis (max protein uptake is 20-30g) was updated by new data (this new paper) and my new posterior opinion suggests the levels might be higher.
+Fundamentally this happens to me a lot when newer (or better) data updates our understanding of the world and we update the likelihood of something being true.
 This is an example of inferential Bayesian reasoning.
 The math behind this is found on this Wikipedia Article on Bayesian Inference:

-- \(P(H|E)\) is the probability of hypothesis given that the evidence (E) was obtained.
+• \(P(H|E)\) is the probability of the hypothesis given that the evidence (E) was obtained.
 Also known as the posterior probability.

-- \(P(E|H)\) is the probability of observing the evidence given this hypothesis.
+• \(P(E|H)\) is the probability of observing the evidence given this hypothesis.
 This is also known as the likelihood.

-Together these are connected by Bayes’ rule
+Together these are connected by Bayes’ rule:

-\[P(H|E) = \frac{P(E|H)P(H)}{P(E)} \] In other words my prior hypothesis (max protein post workout is 20-30g; \(P(H)\) was updated by this new data (represented by \(\frac{P(E|H)}{P(E)}\)) to give me an updated posterior probability of that hypothesis being true given this evidence (\(P(H|E)\)).
-Roughly I would say i had about 70% certainty that 20-30g was the maximum before the study but now only about ~10% certainty after reading that study, so re-arranging we would get:
+In other words my prior hypothesis (max protein post workout is 20-30g; \(P(H)\)) was updated by this new data (represented by the Bayesian update factor \(\frac{P(E|H)}{P(E)}\)) to give me an updated posterior probability of that hypothesis being true given this evidence (\(P(H|E)\)).
+Roughly I would say I had about 70% certainty that 20-30g was the maximum before the study but now only about ~10% certainty after reading that study, so re-arranging we would get:

-\[ 0.1 = \frac{P(E|H)}{P(E)} \times 0.7 \] \[ \frac{P(E|H)}{P(E)} = 0.1/0.7 = 0.07 \]
+\[ 0.1 = \frac{P(E|H)}{P(E)} \times 0.7 \] \[ \frac{P(E|H)}{P(E)} = 0.1 / 0.7 \approx 0.14 \]

 Interpreting a Bayesian Analysis

-After this kind of analysis, there are two things we coould report.
-A poster probability (\(P(H|E)\); or its distribution) or a Bayes Factor.
-In one case we are saying that based on our prior probability and our baysian factor we report the posterior probability that a hypothesis is true given the evidence.
-This means that we use both the Bayes Factor and our prior probability (which could vary among investigators).
-If we report a Bayes Factor we are reporting how much we expect that these data should modify any prior probability (\(P(H)\)).
-This is an important distinction because a Bayes Factor does not make any claims about what the scientist initially thought about how likely a hypothesis was, so is more generalizable.
-Maybe I had some reason to think that the probability that protein intake max was 20-30g was 70% but another scientist thought it was closer to 90%, we would get different posterior probabilities but the same BF (0.07):
+After this kind of analysis, there are two things we could report: a posterior probability (\(P(H|E)\), or its distribution) or a Bayes factor.
+In the first case we are saying that based on our prior probability and the data, the posterior probability of the hypothesis is some value — this requires us to commit to a specific prior, which could vary among investigators.
+If we report a Bayes factor we are reporting how much the data should modify any prior odds.
+This is an important distinction because a Bayes factor does not make any claims about what the scientist initially thought about how likely a hypothesis was, so is more generalizable.
+Two scientists with different priors will get different posterior probabilities from the same data, but the same Bayes factor.

 How Does a Bayes Factor Affect Posterior Probability